 This phase includes the definition of the Risk Universe, understood as a complete list of the risks that could impact the Company in terms of the achievement of objectives and/or the development of business activities and the relative classification based on specific reference categories.
 The identification of risks starts both from "desk" analysis of the main company documents, sector documentation, as well as direct discussions with heads of department so as to cyclically intercept any emerging risks or intercept the changing impact of already existing risks.
-The risk universe also integrates material issues significant for the company pursuant to Legislative Decree 254/2016.
+The risk universe also integrates material issues significant for the company pursuant to Legislative Decree 254/2016 and the objectives of the Sustainability Plan.